richardanaya/ambrosia/README.md

 # Ambrosia

-A super simple single file semantic HTML that is a more simplistic distribution of [Open Props UI](https://open-props-ui.netlify.app/).
+A super simple single file semantic HTML CSS system that is a distribution of [Open Props UI](https://open-props-ui.netlify.app/).
 This project is really just an ultra easy way to utilize it in HTMX applications.

 * Simple theming
 * Light/dark mode support